philipwalton/navigation-event-proposal/README.md

 ## Problem

-There are two primary challenges around measuring SPA navigation timing in Chrome today:
+There are two primary challenges around measuring SPA navigation timing in browsers today:

 * It's not always clear what an SPA navigation is.
 * It's not always clear when an SPA navigation begins and ends.